| __/__/__/__/__/__/__/__/__/__/__/__/__/__/ WLS Center E-NewsletterA FREE publication by

 my heart goes out to these people and to the many patients who have

+had complications.
 I can understand why "People Magazine" ran such an article.
 They

 have covered Carnie Wilson and Al Roker and how their lives have